-Dyslexic, Spastic candidates and candidates with visual and hearing impairment have the option of studying one compulsory language as against two.
-This language should be in consonance with the overall spirit of the Three Language Formula prescribed by the Board.
-Besides one language any four of following subjects be offered :-
+Candidates with visual and hearing impairment, Spastic, Dyslexic, Autistic and candidates with disabilities as defined in the Persons with Disabilities Act, 1995 have the option of studying one compulsory language as against two.
+This language should be in consonance with the overall spirit of the three Language Formula prescribed by the Board.
+Beside one language any four of the following subjects be offered:

-Mathematics, Science, Social Science, another language, Music, Painting, Home Science, Introductory Information Technology and Commerce (Elements of Business) & Commerce (Elements of Book Keeping and Accountancy)
+Mathematics, Science, Social Science, another language, Music, Painting, Home Science, Introductory Information Technology, Commerce (Elements of Business) & Commerce (Elements of Book Keeping and Accountancy)